Drug-Free Schools and Communities Act

 • Self-Assessment Tool, Online Screening for Alcohol is a free resource that helps individuals assess their own alcohol consumption patterns to determine if their drinking is likely to be harming their health or increasing their risk for future harm: www.alcoholscreening.org

-• Individual Assessment for Employees: The Employee Assistance Office (EAO) has licensed clinical social workers who meet one-on-one with employees for counseling using an “assess and refer” model to identify and treat substance abuse concerns.
+• Individual Assessment for Employees: The Employee Assistance Office (EAO) has licensed clinical social workers who meet one-on-one with employees for counseling using an “assess and refer” model to identify and treat substance misuse concerns.
 Employees can initiate contact on their own or as a result of a referral by their supervisor or human resources manager: eao.wisc.edu

 • Referral Programs to Off-Campus Treatment Providers for Employees: All of the State of Wisconsin health care insurance options have a substance use treatment benefit.
 EAO will make referrals to treatment centers based on an employee’s health insurance and/or refer to self-pay options.
 In the case of a formal referral from a supervisor or a human resources manager, EAO will provide case management on attendance and compliance.
 Employees can also consult their personal physician for referral information and assistance.